LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 “demands” and “motivation.”[@PichoraFullerEtAl2016]  In this light, we can understand why our stimulus manipulations yielded no change in pupillary
-response: our task required rapid-response target identification, in which listeners had no opportunity to ponder a distorted or partial percept, nor could they later reconstruct whether a target had been present based on surrounding context.
+response: our task required rapid-response target identification, in which listeners had little opportunity to ponder a distorted or partial percept, nor could they later reconstruct whether a target had been present based on surrounding context.
 Thus, the listener has no recourse by which to overcome the increased task demands, and consequently there should be no difference in